PradyumanAgrawal/Dvara_CRM/demo-script.md

 ## Prep
 - Use an Admin account with a branch assigned.
 - Ensure Storage rules are deployed (for attachment uploads).
+- Use the seeded FieldOfficer and BranchManager accounts to show role perspectives.

 ## 1) Landing and Login
 - Start on `/` and highlight the Dvara hero narrative.